Goofert42/Goofert42/README.md

 ## 📂 Projects
   - 🌐 <a href="https://goofert.org/">Website</a> - My personal site!
-  - ⛏️ <a href="https://github.com/Goofert42/MineTimer">MineTimer</a> - Record your Minecraft playtime.
-(Coming soon...)
+  - ⛏️ <a href="https://github.com/Goofert42/MineTimer">MineTimer</a> - Record your Minecraft playtime with ease!

 ## 📊 Stats
 <div align="center">